Skip To Content

 The Chief Investment Office (CIO) provides thought leadership on wealth management, investment strategy and global markets; portfolio management solutions; due diligence; and solutions oversight and data analytics.
 CIO viewpoints are developed for Bank of America Private Bank, a division of Bank of America, N.A., (“Bank of America”) and Merrill Lynch, Pierce, Fenner & Smith Incorporated (“MLPF&S” or “Merrill”), a registered broker-dealer, registered investment adviser and a wholly owned subsidiary of Bank of America Corporation (“BofA Corp.”).

-All contract and rider guarantees, including optional benefits and any fixed crediting rates or annuity payout rates, are backed by the claims-paying ability of the issuing insurance company.
+All annuity contract and rider guarantees, including optional benefits and any fixed crediting rates or annuity payout rates, are backed by the claims-paying ability of the issuing insurance company.
 They are not backed by Merrill or its affiliates, nor does Merrill or its affiliates make any representations or guarantees regarding the claims-paying ability of the issuing insurance company.

 X